lhqing/ALLCools/_sources/api/ALLCools/clustering/balanced_pca/index.rst

 .. autoapi-nested-parse::

-   Perform Balanced PCA as well as
+   Perform Balanced PCA as well as Reproducible PCA.

-   Reproducible PCA (A class allow user provide fitted model and just transform MCDS to adata with PCs)
+   A class allow user provide fitted model and just transform MCDS to adata with PCs.